Chai (1 Teacup (6 Fl Oz)) and Dhokla (1 Piece)

 Add Fiber

-Engage in light physical activity like a walk after your meal.
-This can help your muscles utilize glucose more effectively.
+Engage in light physical activity, such as a 10-minute walk after eating, to help your body utilize glucose more effectively.

 Mindful Eating

-Eat your meal slowly and mindfully to give your body time to signal when you are full, preventing overeating.
+Eat slowly and mindfully to give your body time to signal when it’s full, which can prevent overeating and help control blood sugar levels.

 Find Glucose response for your favourite foods